PrairieLearn/PrairieLearn/doc/writingTests.md

 ---                | ---
 `mode`             | Only allow access from this server mode.
 `role`             | Require at least this role to access.
+`uids`             | Require one of the UIDs in the array to access.
 `startDate`        | Only allow access after this date.
 `endDate`          | Only access access before this date.